best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Provide supporting information

-Statistics should not be completely separated from supporting information.
+From a usability point of view, statistics should not be completely separated from supporting information.
 Context and caveats are vital to ensure users have enough information to interpret and make effective use of the data.
 You should signpost to supporting information if it cannot be easily included within the spreadsheet tabs.

-#### Cover sheet
+#### Cover sheet and table of contents

-Label your first worksheet ‘Cover_sheet’ and use it to provide information about what is in the spreadsheet (more information on this in the ‘Metadata worksheets’ section of this guidance).
+Label your first worksheet ‘Cover_sheet’ and use it to provide information about what is in the spreadsheet.
+If your spreadsheet has many worksheets, create a table of contents that describes the data within each worksheet.

-#### Table of contents

-If your spreadsheet has many worksheets, create a table of contents that describes the data within each worksheet (more information on this in the ‘Metadata worksheets’ section of this guidance).
+More guidance on cover sheets and the table of contents can be found in the ‘Metadata worksheets’ section of this guidance.

 #### Worksheet names